 It only takes one click to view your petition and one click to sign it!
 Their name and email address will be stored for you inside your ActionSprout account where you can export it as a CSV file at any time.

-This shared post is a full copy of the Social Action they just completed.
-Anyone can click on their post and complete the Action themselves.
-This then shares the Social Action in their own Facebook News Feed where the cycle continues again.
+This shared post is a full copy of the social action they just completed.
+Anyone can click on their post and complete the action themselves, and chose to share it again.

 You can see how quickly a popular Social Action can spread through Facebook like wild fire and engage and capture a ton of new supporters!

 Now you may be asking, “Why should I create a Social Action with ActionSprout when I can share our website’s petition form on Facebook?”